Pac-Man (TV series): Production

 During his time working as a theatrical agent, Marty Ingels was handling calls on behalf of his client Robert Culp.
 After briefly being disconnected, Ingels' attempts to re-establish contact connected him by accident to Hanna-Barbera executive Gordon Hunt who exclaimed "We got the rights to Pac-Man!"
 In response, Ingels was left confused as to what Pac-Man was, initially thinking it was a luggage company.
 After going into his pitch for Culp, Hunt interrupted Ingels to compliment him on his New York accented voice, which led to Hunt offering Ingels the voice of Pac-Man after sampling approximately 173,000 other voices.

 Influence

-The show's initial success inspired ABC's rival CBS to create Saturday Supercade, which featured other video game characters from the golden age of video arcade games.
+The show's initial success inspired ABC's rival CBS to work with Ruby-Spears to develop Saturday Supercade, which featured other video game characters from the golden age of video arcade games.
+Both shows were from the same corporate entity, since both Ruby-Spears (Supercade) and Hanna-Barbera (Pac-Man) were Taft Enterprises entities at the time.
+Both libraries belong to Warner Bros.
+Animation, now part of Warner Bros.
+Television, pending an acquisition by Paramount Skydance, although the Supercade library is unable to be broadcast because of rights issues with Sony Pictures Television, which owns Q*bert.

 Some of the next Namco games were based on or influenced by the cartoon.
 Pac-Land and Pac-Man 2: The New Adventures are major examples.
-Also, the Tengen release of the original Pac-Man arcade game for the Nintendo Entertainment System features box art based on the cartoon.
+The Tengen release of the original Pac-Man arcade game for the Nintendo Entertainment System features box art based on the cartoon.

 The show is also seen as setting the stage for other animated series of the 1980s that would adapt not only video games, but other franchises including toys.